 Because of increasingly integrated and sophisticated supply chains and distribution channels, third-party risks outside the company’s control are of increasing concern.
 Third-party risks can relate to bribery and corruption, trademark and patent infringement, health, safety, environmental, insider trading, and others.
 Third-party compliance and procedures are more important than ever.

-Proxy disclosures indicate a majority of companies view risk oversight as a full-board function.
+Proxy disclosures indicate a majority of companies view risk oversight as a full-board responsibility.
 Few companies outside of the financial services industry have dedicated risk committees at the board level.
 For efficiency, boards often allocate oversight of specific risks to their board committees.
-In the past year, boards have made significant strides in allocating risk oversight: According to the 934 directors responding to PwC’s 2013 Annual Corporate Directors Survey, 80% of directors now think there is a clear allocation of risk oversight responsibilities between the board and its committees, up from 63% a year ago.
-Additionally, nearly three-quarters of directors took action to reduce fraud risks during the last year.
-But despite this, 50% say that it could still be improved.
-And 60% say they want to spend more time on risk management in the coming year.
+In the past year, boards have made significant strides in allocating risk oversight.
+Over the last three years, directors have become more comfortable with the allocation of specific responsibility for overseeing major risks between the board and its committees.
+In 2014, 84% said there was a clear allocation of responsibility, up from 80% in 2013 and 63% in 2012.
+However, of those directors who say there is a clear allocation of responsibility this year, 55% still think it can be improved.2

 Learn what PwC has to say about risk management:

 Additional information about risk management:

 1 Through the Investor Lens: Perspectives on Risk Governance, PwC’s Investor Survey, 2013